Kentucky Bourbon Balls Recipe

 Bourbon balls seem like a folk recipe that spontaneously sprang to life whenever people had leftover cookie crumbs and booze.
 Recipe developer Jessica Morone calls this confection "really delicious," adding that bourbon balls are "great for sharing at parties, or even giving as gifts."
 Another nice thing about this cookie, cake-like dessert is that, as Morone points out, "They are also super easy to make, since you don't have to bake them."

-As Morone notes of the recipe, "Since these aren't baked, the alcohol doesn't bake off, so these should only be served to adults."
+It's worth noting, however, that these boozy bourbon balls should not be served to kids.
+As Morone explains, "Since these aren't baked, the alcohol doesn't bake off, so these should only be served to adults."
 Not all adults drink, though, plus it can be tough keeping the kids out of anything chocolate-flavored.
-If this is a concern, you could always make this dessert with a non-alcoholic bourbon alternative.
-Don't be afraid of people judging you though, since Instacart reported that nonalcoholic spirit sales soared by over 200% as sobriety continues to gain ground.
-Keep reading to find out how to make this easy bourbon ball recipe.
+If this is a concern, you could always make this dessert with a non-alcoholic bourbon alternative

 Assemble the ingredients for Kentucky bourbon balls